AmazingDD/daisyRec/README.md

 ---

-## License
+## Cite

-Here is a Bibtex entry if you ever need to cite **Daisy** in a research paper (please keep us posted, we would love to know if Daisy was helpful to you):
+Here is a Bibtex entry if you ever need to cite **Daisy** in a research paper (please keep us posted, we would love to know if Daisy was helpful to you)

 ```
 @Misc{,